LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 -------------------------------------------

-The following inline finds a single random record from a FileMaker Server database "contacts" and displays it. ``-maxRecords`` is set to "1" to ensure that only a single record is shown.
+The following inline finds a single random record from a FileMaker Server database "contacts" and displays it.
+The ``-maxRecords`` is set to "1" to ensure that only a single record is shown.
 One potential result is shown below.
 Each time this inline is run a different record will be returned::